The Stable Limit DAHA and the Double Dyck Path Algebra: The standard representation of the stable limit DAHA

 \begin{prop} For any $1\leq i\leq k-1$, we have

 \end{prop} \begin{proof} First note that we have

 which can be verified by direct computation.
 Hence by $\eqref{pos system}$ we have

-Therefore we have $\pi_k\tc^{k}Y_i^{(k)}X_i=\tc^{k-1}Y_i^{(k-1)}X_i\pi_k$. \end{proof}
+Therefore we have $\pi_k\tc^{k}Y_i^{(k)}X^{(k)}_i=\tc^{k-1}Y_i^{(k-1)}X^{(k-1)}_i\pi_k$. \end{proof}

 In other words, one can obtain a limit operator corresponding to $Y_i$, acting on the space $x_i\P_\infty^+\subset \P_\infty^+$.
-To extend this action to the full $\P^+_\infty$ we introduce the deformed double affine Hecke algebras and the concept of limit in \S \ref{sec: limit}.
+However, this is not satisfactory because it does not produce a non-trivial common domain for all the limit operators $Y_i$, $i\geq 1$.
+In order to extend the action of the limit operator $Y_i$ to a larger domain we introduce the deformed double affine Hecke algebras and the concept of limit detailed in \S \ref{sec: limit}.